-The Eastern Mediterranean Regional Office of WHO (EMRO) has reported high rates (>60%) of early breastfeeding initiation with 60% of mothers continuing to breastfeed to 12 months in the Middle East and North Africa (MENA) countries [18].
-Dop and Benbouzid, Reported that the mean rate of 'exclusive breastfeeding' at four months in the Middle East region is 24%, including Lebanon (7%), Yemen (15%), Pakistan (16%), Jordan (32%) and Iran (48%) [19].
-The Global Data Bank on infant and young child feeding (updated in 2009) contained low 'exclusive breastfeeding' rates from the MENA region.
-These low rates have been observed in countries such as Algeria (10.4% at four months and 6.9% at six months), Sudan (21.4% at four months and 15.6% at six months) and Egypt (30.3% at six months) [20].
+The office of Eastern Mediterranean Region (EMRO) of world health organization (WHO) reported significantly high rates (>60%) of early breastfeeding initiation with 60% of mothers continuing to breastfeed to 12 months in the Middle East and North Africa (MENA) countries [18] Dop and Benbouzid [19] was reported that a mean rate of 'exclusive breastfeeding' at four months in the Middle East region is 24%, including Lebanon (7%), Yemen (15%), Pakistan (16%), Jordan (32%) and Iran (48%).
+While a low rates have been observed in countries such as Algeria (10.4% at four months and 6.9% at six months), Sudan (21.4% at four months and 15.6% at six months) and Egypt (30.3% at six months) [20].
+In this study in our region exclusive breast feeding till the age of 6 months of age was 39%, bottle feeding exclusively 33% and combined feeding 28%.

-The risk of developing diarrhea increases as the amount of breast milk an infant receives decreases when compared with exclusively breastfed infants, infants who were exclusively formula-fed had an 80% increase in their risk of developing diarrhea [21].
-In the study 14 (22%) of breast feeding infant developed diarrhea compared to 29(42%) of bottle feeding and 25(36%) of those with mixed breast and bottle feeing (table 2) Breastfed infants have less risk of developing a UTI of compared to formulafed infants [22].
-This is clearly supporting the study finding of developing UTI in 9(19%) of breast feeding infants compared to 20(43%) of bottle feeding infants and 18(38%) of mixed feeding infants(table2).
-In Vietnam, the 'exclusive breastfeeding' rate at four months was 43.5% [25], and in China ranged from 36% to 77% [23,24].
-The study shows in the studied area breast feeding rate at 3 months of age was 52% at 6 months 39% at 9 months 27% and at 1 year of age 18% only.
-A survey in rural parts of Shihezi found that in 1997 'exclusive breastfeeding' rates in the first week were 41% in Han, 53% in Uygur, 62% in Kazakh and 33% in Hui ethnic group [26].
+Diarrheal diseases increase as the amount of breast milk received decreases when compared between exclusively breastfed infants and infants who were exclusively formula-fed had an 80% increase in their risk of developing diarrhea[21].
+In this study 14(22%) of breast feeding infant developed diarrhea compared to 29(42%) of bottle feeding and 25(36%) of those with mixed breast and bottle feeding (table 2).
+Breastfed infants have less risk of developing a UTI compared to formula-fed infants[22].
+This is clearly supporting the study finding of developing UTI in 9(19%) of breast feeding infants compared to 20(43%) of bottle feeding infants and 18(38%) of mixed feeding infants(table2) .In Vietnam, the

+'exclusive breastfeeding' rate at four months was 43.5% [25], and in China ranged from 36% to77% [23,24].
+This study area breast feeding rate at 3 months of age was 52% at 6 months 39% at 9 months 27% and at 1 year of age 18% only.
+A survey in rural parts of Shihezi found that in 1997 'exclusive breastfeeding' rates in the first week were 41% in Han, 53% in Uygur, 62% in Kazakh and 33% in Hui ethnic group.[26] .
 The average age for the introduction of solid foods were (4.7months) in the Han and 5.7 months in minority groups in Karamay, Xinjiang [27].
 In our area of study 78% of infants received solid food at 6months of age.

-Regarding parity and age of the moth the study shows that the higher the parity (>4 children) and age the higher the tendency to breastfeed exclusively; and the lower the parity (1-2), the higher the tendency to feed by using formula-milk exclusively which reflect the higher awareness and experience of the mother about her infant health and growth which higher with maternal age and parity.
+Regarding parity and age of the moth the study shows that the higher the parity (>4 children) and age the higher the tendency to breastfeed exclusively; and the lower the parity (1-2), the higher the tendency to feed by using formula-milk exclusively which reflect the higher awareness and experience of the mother about her infant health and growth.

-The study findings are consistent with Khassawneh et al study (2003) in Jordan which found that mothers with lower number of children 3 were less likely to exclusively breastfed [28].
-And Berger-Achituv study et al in Tel Aviv district which found that grand multiparous (5 children) had a significantly higher rate of breast-feeding than women with one to four children [29].
-Delhi study, the less educated mothers were positively related to EBF [30].
-This is consistent with the study findings, those delivered by caesarian were less likely to fully breastfeed for 6 months [28,30].
-The results from other studies which have found significant postpartum weight exclusively breastfeeding mothers compared to formula feeding mother [31,32] supported by the study result showing weight loss of 30(37%) breast feeding mothers and 15(18%) of bottle feeding mothers compared to 16 (19%) of mixed breast and bottle feeding mothers, PCBS study in the year 2006 that EBF in the first 6months of life is higher for females[33].
-In the study we recorded that at 6 months of age breast feeding 20 males (41%)/ 19 females (40%) and bottle feeding 17 males (33%) /16 females(33%) and mixed feeding 15 males (30%) /13 females (27%).
-The study recorded a decreasing rate of respiratory tract infection and hospitalization with increasing rate of breast feeding which is supported in many worldwide studies and references [34].
-Breastfeeding has numerous benefits both for infants and mothers.
-It provides all the nutrients infants need for a healthy development; it protects them from common childhood illnesses.
-Breast milk also provides protective factors for infants, reducing significant morbidities for infant health and his mother as well.
+The study findings are consistent with Khassawneh et al in Jordan which found that mothers with lower number of children 3 were less likely to exclusively breastfed [28] and Berger-Achituv study et al in Tel Aviv district which found that grand multiparous (5 children) had a significantly higher rate of breast-feeding than women with one to four children [29].
+Delhi study, the less educated mothers were positively related to EBF [30] this is consistent with the study findings, those delivered by caesarian were less likely to fully breastfeed for 6 months [28,30].
+The results from other studies which have found significant postpartum weight loss exclusively breastfeeding mothers compared to formula feeding mother [31,32] supported by the study result showing weight loss of 37% breast feeding mothers and 18% of bottle feeding mothers compared to 19% of mixed breast and bottle feeding mothers,